AlpaPhono/Python-for-Programmers/introduction/specialCharacters_anchors_regularExpressions.md

 ## Introduction
 Using **Anchors** to match the beginning or end of a string learning about capture groups
+- + matches the LH charcter 1 or many times
+- ? matches the LH character {0,1} (0 or 1)times
+- \d can be any digit once
+- . matches any charcter buy only once
+- * matches the LHS charcter 0 or many times

 ## Example 1
 >pattern = r'sta+r'<br/>